 5.1.1.
 Use small surgical scissors or a sharp scalpel to shorten a sterile 2-well silicone insert to a height of ~1 mm.
 Prepare an insert for each sample being used.

 5.1.2.
-Using sterile forceps, place the shortened sterile 2-well silicone insert in the center of a well of a 6-well plate.
+Using forceps, place the shortened 2-well silicone insert in the center of a well of a 6-well plate.
 Press down along all edges to ensure it is fully adhered.

 5.2.
 Thaw cryopreserved cells by following the steps in section 4.3 of this protocol.
 Count MEPM cells, and seed 300 cells/mm2 of the shortened silicone inserts in a total volume of 40–50 µL MEPM culture medium per well.
-Culture the cells overnight at 37 °C in a sterile incubator with 5% CO2.
+Culture the cells overnight at 37 °C in an incubator with 5% CO2.

 5.3.
 On the next day, prepare for live time-lapse imaging.